Edit Blog Post

 • The actual amounts of data the Atlas detector is capable of collecting each second is about 5×1010

 bytes.
 Such a large amount of data is impossible to store or analyze.
-Therefore computers select the most promising 0,2% of the data, which is stored for further analyses, and the rest is discarded immediately.
+Therefore computers select the most promising 0,2%!o(MISSING)f the data, which is stored for further analyses, and the rest is discarded immediately.

 • The actual amounts of data recorded and kept for analysis